Verkeerd/web_shop_database_transfer/README.md

 # Contributions
 This project is made as an assignment and is not open for contribution outside of our project group.
-There is no hiarchy in our project group so there are no rules regarding pushing and pulling.
+There is no hierarchy in our project group so there are no rules regarding pushing and pulling.
 Please hold yourself to a clean code etiquette when you code for this project.